hunterxcobby/100-days-of-code/log.md

    -  modifying code to handle user input by utilizing the `readline` module for a more interactive experience.
 Resolved issues related to using the `prompt` function and clarified the need for user input.

 7. **Exception Handling Statements:**
    - Covered exception handling in JavaScript using the `throw` statement and `try...catch` statements.
-Explored the use of the `finally` block and discussed nesting `try...catch` statements.
+Explored the use of the `finally` block and learned nesting `try...catch` statements.

 8. **Utilizing Error Objects:**
    - Studied the utilization of `Error` objects for throwing and catching exceptions.
 Provided an example of creating and handling custom errors for more informative debugging.